 When will I know my results?

-Your biopsy results will be take a few days to come back.
-You will be able to discuss them with your Urologist at your follow-up appointment when further treatment can be arranged.
+Your biopsy results will take a few days to come back.
+You will be able to discuss them with your Consultant Urologist at your follow-up appointment, where any further treatment can be arranged.

 You are likely to require further cystoscopies, under local anaesthetic as an outpatient, probably on a regular basis, to ensure you do not have any new tumours appearing.
 If you have an invasive tumour, the various options for treatment will be discussed fully with you.